bymatej/postgres-docker-multiple-databases/README.md

 For each element in the list, the `create_user_and_database` function is called.

 This function creates the database (name of the database is the entry passed into the function; the `$db` variable).
-It also grants all privileges on that database.
+It also grants all privileges to that database.

 This script gets executed automatically when your container starts.